 On wizard completion you can switch to Solution Explorer to manipulate generated datasets.

 The TableAdapter Configuration Wizard creates and edits TableAdapters.
 The wizard creates TableAdapters based on SQL statements you enter or on existing stored procedures in the database.
 The wizard can also create new stored procedures in the database based on SQL statements you enter into the wizard.

 A TableAdapter connects to a database, executes queries or stored procedures against a database, and fills a DataTable with the data returned by the query or stored procedure.
 In addition to filling existing data tables with data, TableAdapters can return new data tables filled with data.

-A parameterized query returns data that meets the conditions of a WHERE clause within the query.
-For example, you can parameterize a customer list to display only customers in a certain city by adding WHERE City = ? to the end of the SQL statement that returns a list of customers.
-You create parameterized TableAdapter queries in the DataSet Designer, or during creation of data-bound forms in a Windows application with the Parameterize Data Source command on the Data menu.
-The Parameterize Data Source command also creates controls on your form to input the parameter values and execute the query.
+A parametrized query returns data that meets the conditions of a WHERE clause within the query.
+For example, you can parametrize a customer list to display only customers in a certain city by adding WHERE City = ? to the end of the SQL statement that returns a list of customers.
+You create parametrized TableAdapter queries in the DataSet Designer, or during creation of data-bound forms in a Windows application with the Parametrize Data Source command on the Data menu.
+The Parametrize Data Source command also creates controls on your form to input the parameter values and execute the query.

 This wizard is similar to common Data Source Configuration Wizard.
 To open it from an ASP.NET Web server control perform the following: